nipa-analytics/pediatric-vision-screening-ai/README.md

 LinkedIn: https://www.linkedin.com/in/nipa-s-486287382/
 ORCID: https://orcid.org/0009-0009-4115-9652

+## Intellectual Property Notice

+This repository represents independent research exploration by Nipa Shah.
+All written research concepts, workflow frameworks, responsible AI documentation, article summaries, and original analysis are authored by Nipa Shah unless otherwise cited.

+This work is shared publicly for educational, research, and collaboration purposes.
+Reuse, adaptation, or citation should provide appropriate attribution.

+Commercial use, clinical deployment, medical device development, or proprietary use of this work requires written permission from the author.

 ## Disclaimer

 This repository reflects independent research exploration and educational work.
 It is not intended to provide medical advice, clinical diagnosis, or clinical guidance.